 Large segments of the rural Timorese population survive on subsistence farming.
 Farmers tend to use simple production methods to grow food crops for their own consumption and the surplus sold in the market is small.
-Whatever cash incomes that are generated are used to buy essential food, kerosene, and salt (Barlow, 2001, p.
-110), but also, increasingly, cheap Indonesian consumer goods (Conroy, 2006, p.
-21).
+Whatever cash incomes that are generated are used to buy essential food, kerosene, salt (Barlow 2001, 110) and also, increasingly, cheap Indonesian consumer goods (Conroy 2006, 21).
 The importance of subsistence farming differs between regions, however.
-About 80 percent of the rural households in the Eastern region are classified as subsistence farmers, compared to a mere 11 percent in Central Timor-Leste, and 32 percent in the Western region (Ministry of Agriculture, Forestry and Fisheries, 2004, p.
-2).
+About 80 percent of the rural households in the Eastern region are classified as subsistence farmers, compared to a mere 11 percent in central Timor-Leste, and 32 percent in the Western region (Ministry of Agriculture, Forestry, and Fisheries [MAFF] 2004, 2).

 The main staple crops in Timor-Leste are rice and maize.
-Some 80 percent of the households grow the former and slightly more than 20 percent the latter (UNDP, 2006, p.
-27; UNDP, 2011, p.
-79).
-Almost all maize and about 75 percent of the rice is for own consumption; very little agricultural produce is traded.
+Some 80 percent of the households grow the former and slightly more than 20 percent the latter (UNDP 2006, 27; UNDP 2011, 79).
+Almost all maize and about 75 percent of the rice are for own consumption; little agricultural produce is traded.
 Moreover, the land area used for maize is about three times as large as the land used for rice.
 The total area used for rice is actually substantially smaller than the corresponding area around 1975 (a peak period).
-Rice and maize are supplemented for example by cassava, which is grown by most rural households, often to be used as a reserve when the supply of rice and maize has run out.
+Rice and maize are supplemented by cassava, which is grown by most rural households, often to be used as a reserve when the supply of rice and maize has run out.
 The same is true for sweet potatoes and taro.

 The poverty of the farming population is of course caused by low productivity in agriculture.
 However, there are some indications that productivity may be increasing.
 Lundahl and Sjöholm (2007) compared agricultural productivity in Timor-Leste with other countries in the region in 2005.
 Productivity was substantially lower in Timor-Leste than in any other of the included Southeast Asian countries.
 For instance, it was on average 250 percent higher in rice production in other countries and about 310 percent higher in the production of maize.
-Figure 1 shows that productivity, measured as physical output per hectare, for rice and maize remains relatively low in 2010, but not as low as in 2005.
-The production of rice per hectare is approximately the same as in Cambodia and Thailand and substantially higher than in Papua New Guinea.
-It, remains substantially lower, however, than in neighboring Indonesia.
-The progress in maize is smaller and productivity remains lower than in all other countries.
-It is around half of that of Indonesia and even lower in comparison to two countries at a similar development level - Laos and Papua New Guinea.
-It should also be noted that the figures reported by the FAO might be exaggerated.
-Other sources claim that the production of maize is 1.16 tons per hectare, that of rice 1.61 tons, and the production if of irrigated rice 3.0 tons (Ministry of Agriculture, Forestry and Fisheries, 2009).
+Figure 1 shows that productivity, measured as physical output per hectare, for rice and maize remains low in 2010, but not as low as in 2005.
+The production of rice per hectare is approximately the same as in Cambodia and Thailand, much higher than in Papua New Guinea, but substantially lower than in neighboring Indonesia.
+The progress in maize is slower and productivity remains lower than in all other countries.
+It is around half of that of Indonesia and even lower in comparison with two countries at a similar development level-Laos and Papua New Guinea.
+It should also be noted that the figures reported by the Food and Agricultural Organization (FAO) might be exaggerated.
+Other sources claim that the production of maize is 1.16 tons per hectare, 1.61 tons for rice, and 3.0 tons for the production of irrigated rice (MAFF 2009).